Keeper-Security/Commander/README.md

 File Attachments: gateway.pem, server.pem
 ```

-Screenshot of Keeper Vault record:
+Here's a screenshot of the Keeper Vault record for the basic use case:
 ![](https://raw.githubusercontent.com/Keeper-Security/Commander/master/keepercommander/images/connect_ssh_screenshot.png)

 In this case, if the SSH private key is encrypted with a passphrase, you will be prompted every time to type in the passphrase.
 To avoid this, use the SSH Agent variation described in the next section.